-Participation in Student Welcome Activities is required of all students who are beginning their first semester at The Baptist College of Florida.
-Student Welcome Activities provide essential information about college policies, campus facilities, and college life.
+Participation in New Student Orientation is required of all students who are beginning their first semester at The Baptist College of Florida.
+New Student Orientation provides essential information about college policies, campus facilities, and college life.
 Sessions include special times of fellowship and recreation with other students, faculty and staff members.
-Attendance at all the sessions of the Student Welcome Activities is mandatory.
+Attendance is mandatory.